M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 Is M1 Finance safe and legit?

 Yes, completely.
 M1 Finance is a registered broker-dealer and investment adviser with both FINRA and the SEC.
 Customer accounts are SIPC-protected up to $500,000 ($250,000 for cash).
-It's a legitimate, regulated financial platform — not some fintech startup operating in a gray zone.
+It's a legitimate, regulated financial platform — not some fintech startup operating in gray territory.

 Does M1 Finance charge management fees?

-No — and this is honestly one of the biggest things M1 has going for it.
+No — and this is honestly one of M1's biggest strengths.
 There's no percentage-based management fee on your invested assets.
 The only cost for most users is optionally upgrading to M1 Premium (~$3/month billed annually).
-There are some account-specific fees, like that $100 ACAT transfer fee, so read the full fee schedule before you open an account.
+There are account-specific fees like that $100 ACAT transfer charge, so read the full fee schedule before you open an account.
 Don't skip that part.

 Can I day trade on M1 Finance?

 No, and that's entirely by design.
 M1 executes trades in one daily window (two for Premium members).
 It's built for long-term, passive investing — not active trading, options, or real-time execution.
-If day trading is your thing, this platform will drive you crazy.
+If day trading is your goal, this platform will frustrate you.

 Does M1 Finance offer tax-loss harvesting?